Anyon dynamics in field-driven phases of the anisotropic Kitaev model: Phases and Excitations

-For large anisotropy of the bond strengths, {\it i.e.,} $K_z/K\gg 2$, the gapped Kitaev QSL can be mapped to the TC defined on an underlying square lattice as shown in Fig. \ref{fig:fig1}(c)~\cite{PhysRevB.102.235124}, where the ground state manifold for large $K_z/K$ is given by $\{|\uparrow\downarrow\rangle,~|\downarrow\uparrow\rangle\}$; and the excited states by $\{|\uparrow\uparrow\rangle,~|\downarrow\downarrow\rangle\}$.
-The fourth order perturbation in this ground state manifold gives the four-point interaction between these new degrees of freedom $\tau^z = (\sigma_A^z-\sigma^z_B)/2$ which is equivalent to the TC model~\cite{PhysRevB.102.235124}.
+For large anisotropy of the bond strengths, {\it i.e.,} $K_z/K\gg 2$, the gapped Kitaev QSL can be mapped to the TC defined on an underlying square lattice as shown in Fig. \ref{fig:fig1}(c)~\cite{nanda2020phases}, where the ground state manifold for large $K_z/K$ is given by $\{\ket{\uparrow\downarrow},~\ket{\downarrow\uparrow}\}$; and the excited states by $\{\ket{\uparrow\uparrow},~\ket{\downarrow\downarrow}\}$.
+The fourth order perturbation in this ground state manifold gives the four-point interaction between these new degrees of freedom $\tau^z = (\sigma_A^z-\sigma^z_B)/2$ which is equivalent to the TC model~\cite{nanda2020phases,nanda2020phases}.

 The quantum phase transition between the gapless and the gapped QSLs arises due to a modification of the majorana band structure at $K_z/K = 2$ in the zero flux sector.
 At the isotropic point $K_z/K = 1$ the majorana band has Dirac-like gapless modes located at K and K$'$ points of the Brillouin zone (BZ) similar to electrons in graphene.
-As is shown in Fig. \ref{fig:fig1}(b), upon increasing the anisotropy, the two Dirac points move toward each other and ultimately combine into a single \emph{semi}-Dirac gapless mode at the M$'$ point when $K_z/K = 2$ is reached \cite{Burnell2011}, which, interestingly, become linear Dirac modes under weak field (see appendix) ; and furthermore the bands get gapped out immediately after the transition point with a gap that continues to increase monotonically with $K_z$ in the zero flux sector and is $\mathcal{O}(K_z)$ for $K_z/K\gg 2$ while the flux energy scale is $\sim K^4/K_z^3$ in the same limit.
-These low energy fluxes in the TC limit are canonically best described in terms of a deconfined Ising gauge theory of which they form electric and magnetic charges~\cite{PhysRevB.102.235124}.
+As is shown in Fig. \ref{fig:fig1}(b), upon increasing the anisotropy, the two Dirac points move towards each other and ultimately combine into a single \emph{semi}-Dirac gapless mode at the M$'$ point when $K_z/K = 2$ is reached \cite{Burnell2011}, which, interestingly, would become linear Dirac modes under weak magnetic field (see Appendix.
+I); and furthermore the bands get gapped out immediately after the transition point with a gap that continues to increase monotonically with $K_z$ in the zero flux sector by $\mathcal{O}(K_z)$ for $K_z/K\gg 2$, while the energy to create a $\pi$ flux scales as $\sim K^4/K_z^3$.
+These low energy fluxes in the TC limit are canonically best described in terms of a deconfined Ising gauge theory in which these fluxes form electric and magnetic charges~\cite{nanda2020phases}.